salmoonilyas/AdventureWorks/readme.md

 The business request for project was creating an dashboard for sales manager and providing the overview of sales, overview of customers and over view of products sales.
 The overview is to be provided for the past three years and allowing the user to modify the filters wrt years and months.
 The Dashboard should have the KPI and line charts along with the top ten sales for the products and for the customers.
-An table(Piviot/Matix) is also requied sorted by top total sales, having all the sales data wrt. customer and product.
+An table(Pivot/Matrix) is also required sorted by top total sales, having all the sales data wrt. customer and product.
 Region in which sales are made would also be nice to have.

 ## Sales Management Project on AdventureWorks databases